awsdocs/amazon-ec2-user-guide/doc_source/storage-optimized-instances.md

 Bare metal instances provide your applications with direct access to physical resources of the host server, such as processors and memory\.

-For more information, see [Amazon EC2 I3 Instances](https://aws.amazon.com/ec2/instance-types/i3)\.
+For more information, see [Amazon EC2 I3 Instances](https://aws.amazon.com/ec2/instance-types/i3)\.<a name="im4gn-instances"></a>

+**Im4gn instances**

+These instances are well suited for workload that require high random I/O performance at a low latency, such as the following:
++ Relational databases
++ NoSQL databases
++ Search
++ Distributed file systems<a name="is4gen-instances"></a>

+**Is4gen instances**

+These instances are well suited for workload that require high random I/O performance at a low latency, such as the following:
++ NoSQL databases
++ Indexing
++ Streaming
++ Caching
++ Warm storage

 **Topics**
 + [Hardware specifications](#storage-instances-hardware)